Lectures: Wednesday, 12:20, S5 (Pavel Ježek)

 Lectures outline

-- Differences in memory representation of variables in Python, C++ and C# languages
+- Differences in representation of variables in memory layout in Python, C++ and C# languages

-- Differences between reference and value types, passing arguments by values
+- Differences between reference and value types, passing arguments by value

 Type